raaum/audiancy/README.md

 # audiancy

 Mini audio player with playlist ability, cover art support,  and waveform visualizations, written in JavaScript with optional PHP backend.
+Audiancy does not utilize any third party code.

 Not ready for release.
 Much left to do.